applied-systems-biology/J2O/README.md

 ### FILE SELECTION

-The plugin will load its content depending on the .jip file you select at the top of this section.
+The plugin will load its content dynamically depending on the .jip file you select at the top of this section.
 When checking **Enable output config**, the [output node configuration](#output-node-configuration) will be accessible.

 <p align="center">
   <img src="./assets/images/FileSelectionSection.png"/>